Glossary of Telescope Terms:

 Finder: A small, wide-field telescope attached to the main tube to allow easy location of astronomical objects.

-It is carried by the spider in the tube and can be adjusted to precisely line up the optical centre of the telescope's optics.
+The flat (secondary mirror) is carried by the spider in the tube and can be adjusted to precisely line up the optical centre of the telescope's optics.

 Flexy Knobs: These are used to precisely operate the RA and Dec slow motions on a mounting to control precise RA and DEC movements.